PythonUser-ux/Telegraphbot/README.md

 This function should not be called more than once.

+# Example 2

+Controlling an Arduino burglar alarm I created by means of a bot made with *telegraphbot"

 # Hints and warnings

 Here are some suggestions to shape your bot in greater detail.

-- Make large use of global variables to modify your bot behaviour.
+## Make large use of global variables to modify your bot behaviour.

-- Define your own "unrecognized" function for each step and take into account that the default function can be defined in the following way:
+## Define your own "unrecognized" function for each step and take into account that the default function can be defined in the following way:

 ```python
 def unrecognized(message):